emmygrace/aphrodite-d3/README.md

 **Problem**: Custom colors aren't being used.

 **Solutions**:
-- Ensure `visualConfig` is passed in `ChartOptions`
+- Ensure `visualConfig` is passed in `ChartWheelOptions`
 - Verify color arrays have the correct length (12 for signs/houses)
 - Check that color values are valid CSS color strings
-- Use `mergeVisualConfig` if you need to merge with defaults
+- Note: `visualConfig` will be merged with theme defaults automatically

 ### Performance Issues

 **Problem**: Chart rendering is slow or causes lag.

 **Solutions**:
-- Reduce the number of aspects rendered
+- Reduce the number of aspects or items in the render data
-- Use `renderRing` to render only necessary rings
+- Use `chart.update()` to update existing charts instead of creating new ones
-- Consider using `layerId` to manage multiple charts efficiently
+- Call `chart.destroy()` when charts are no longer needed to free resources
-- Clear and re-render only when data changes
+- Only update charts when data actually changes

 ## Contributing